Salahaddin50/islamic-marriage-app/MEMBERSHIP_SETUP.md

 # Membership System Setup Guide

 ## Overview
-This guide will help you set up the complete membership system with packages and payment tracking for the Hume dating app.
+This guide will help you set up the complete membership system with packages and payment tracking for the Zawajplus dating app.

 ## Features Implemented